graphql/graphiql/packages/graphql-language-service/README.md

 ### Dependencies

+An LSP compatible client with it's own file watcher, that sends watch notifications to the server.

-GraphQL Language Service depends on [Watchman](https://facebook.github.io/watchman/) running on your machine.
-Follow [this installation guide](https://facebook.github.io/watchman/docs/install.html) to install Watchman.
+**DROPPED**: GraphQL Language Service no longer depends on [Watchman](https://facebook.github.io/watchman/)

 ### Installation